Blog Archive (13) Posts Made in May 2020

 Government guidelines mean that anyone entering the Field Centre must wear a mask and check in to Foxglove Covert LNR on the NHS Track and Trace App or fill in their contact details on the sheet provided.

-Hand gel will be provided in the entrance way to the toilets.
+Hand gel will be provided in the entrance way to all buildings including hides.

 The two metre rule will still apply everywhere on the reserve.